Pentagon rejects 'inaccurate' claims of Pete Hegseth chewing gum before transfer of fallen troops

 Defense Secretary Pete Hegseth, left, and Chairman of the Joint Chiefs of Staff Gen. Dan Caine walk to depart on Marine One with President Donald Trump from the South Lawn of the White House, Wednesday, March 18, 2026, in Washington.
 (AP Photo/Alex Brandon)

-The dignified transfer ceremony was reportedly closed to the media at the request of family members of the deceased, though the White House later published photos of it on X.
+The dignified transfer ceremony was reportedly closed to the media at the request of family members of the deceased, though the White House later published photos of the event on X.

 Hegseth's alleged chewing gum incident wasn't the first controversy involving officials to surface during a formal ceremony.